uffe/awesome-react-components/readme.md

 # Audio

-*Audio related libraries.
+<em>Audio related libraries.

-I'm curious of what kind of react libraries there are out there that have something to do with music.
+I'm curious of what kind of react libraries there are out there that have something to do with music.</em>

-Music + React = <3.*

  - [react-music](https://github.com/FormidableLabs/react-music) - Make beats with React.
  - [react-soundplayer](https://github.com/soundblogs/react-soundplayer) - Create custom SoundCloud players with React.